 29 Jul the return to live events

-The announcement of the reopening of the event industry is a step in the right direct for welcoming back live events.
-However, while this is music to our ears we still seeking to gain clarity over the guidelines yet to be released on exactly how this will look to confidently start planning larger scale events with for our clients.
+The announcement of the reopening of the event industry is a step in the right direction for welcoming back live events.
+However, while this is music to our ears we still seeking to gain clarity over the guidelines yet to be released on exactly how this will look to confidently start planning larger-scale events with for our clients.

 For now, we can confirm the below guidance and milestones:

 - Event venues, excluding exhibition and conference centres, are now allowed to hold meetings of up to 30 people if social distancing can be maintained and the venue can demonstrate that is has followed COVID-19 guidance.
 To demonstrate that it has adhered to the latest guidance, venues must conduct a risk assessment to provide the necessary assurance to government and confidence to delegates that these steps have been followed.
 We will work with venues to ensure this is all covered off and recommended that venues obtain the “AIM Secure” accreditation and VisitBritain’s “We’re Good to Go” standard.